carlitoselmago/raspberry-playlist/README.md

 # Raspberry playlist

-Creates a video player with infinite random seamless playback
+Creates a dinamic random video player with infinite random seamless playback based on Omxplayer

 (Tested on Raspberry 3)